Gauravkashyap043/find-trainer-frontend/README.md

 5. Open your web browser and go to `http://localhost:3000` to view the app.

 That's it!
 You now have the Find Trainer App up and running on your machine.
-Enjoy creating and bidding on auctions!